'A Jonny Good Show': England ground India as Bairstow, Root score tons in landmark win | Sports-Games

 As pressure released, the boundaries flowed from the blades of both the batters.
 It wasn't a typical 'Bazball' approach which is going for leather but bleeding the opposition with thousand cuts, both practically and metaphorically.

-The gaping holes in the field were a testimony of a hollow strategy.
+The gaping holes in the field were a testimony to a hollow strategy.

 Ravindra Jadeja (18.4-3-62-0), a classical left-arm spinner, bowled over the wicket throughout, negating any chance of trapping the batters in front of the wicket.
 Not for once did he come round the wicket to pin the batters.